 The Floating Garden

 News Flash!!
-Emma Ashmere’s short story collection DREAMS THEY FORGOT will be published by Wakefield Press in September 2020 – and is on the Sydney Morning Herald’s Books to Read in 2020 and Readings Books to Get Excited About.
+Emma Ashmere’s short story collection DREAMS THEY FORGOT has just been published by her new publisher Wakefield Press – and is on the Sydney Morning Herald’s Books to Read in 2020 and Readings Books to Get Excited About.